jonrosenblum/Crypto-Exchange/README.md

 ## Introduction

-CrptoX is a
+CryptoX is a cutting-edge cryptocurrency exchange platform that provides users with a seamless and intuitive interface for trading a wide range of digital assets.
+Our goal is to empower both novice and experienced traders with the tools they need to make informed decisions and execute trades with confidence.

 ## Technical Requirements

 To run CryptoX locally, you need the following:

-- Python 3.7 or later
+-
-- Dash 1.21.0 or later
+-
-- Plotly 5.0.0 or later
+-
-- Pandas 1.1.0 or later
+-

 ## Project Directory Hierarchy